Frequently asked questions

 - It is very easy to find our Bed and Breakfast.
 We are an hour and a half's drive from Calais in the village of La Boisselle on the D929 Bapaume to Albert road.
 There are good rail links from London (via Lille to Albert) and Paris.
 Those flying in find we are accessible from Paris Beauvais, Paris CDG or Brussels airports.
 Further directions can be found via our Contact Us page.

 - How can we book a room or check availability?

-- You can easily check availability and reserve your rooms with us, by phone or email or use the Contact Us facility on our website.
+- You can easily check availability by checking the availability calendar on our website then reserve your rooms with us, by phone or email or use the Contact Us facility on our website.
 We do get booked up quickly so please contact us as soon as you have dates in mind so we can reserve your preferred dates.